Take part in Research

 It is important for you to get involved in health research so that the results of research are relevant to you and your community.
 Benefits of getting involved in research include:

 - Social – you get to meet new people with similar health issues and interests to you

-- Health – you get to influence research that aims to improve your health and healthcare
+- Health – you get to try out new medications or services designed to improve your health and care

 - Financial – some researchers are able to pay patients for taking part in research